• Skip to primary navigation

 The bill sponsor shared last week that more state worker raises may be coming in 2024 once the executive branch provides a study on how to restructure the pay scale.
 But the problem will persist as long as we let this issue linger.
 Our state government workforce provides critical services, and taking care of them is paramount to them taking care of all of us.

-This column ran in the Kentucky Lantern on March 14, the Courier Journal on March 16 and the Commonwealth Journal on March 19.
+This column ran in the Kentucky Lantern on March 14, the Courier Journal on March 16, the Commonwealth Journal on March 19 and the State-Journal on March 21.

 FacebookTweetLinkedInEmail